Skip to main content

 Employees may use any available Oregon sick leave when a public official has determined that the air quality or heat indexes at either the employee’s work location or home are at a level where continued exposure to such levels would jeopardize the health of the employee.

 Of course, if air quality causes you to feel sick, you may take any available Oregon sick leave without the need for a determination by a public health official.
-Note: BOLI recently issued a temporary administrative rule clarifying the use of sick leave for evacuation, air quality index, and/or heat index orders - See our sick leave page for other FAQ on eligibility.

 Wildfire destroyed my employer’s shop.
-I need my final wages but they cannot pay them — what can I do?
+I need my final wages, but they cannot pay them — what can I do?

 Air quality is a big concern for me because I have asthma – what does my employer need to do?

-I had to evacuate my home because of the wildfires - does Oregon Family Leave Act (OFLA) protect my job?
+I had to evacuate my home because of the wildfires - does the Oregon Family Leave Act (OFLA) protect my job?

 My employer closed the shop because of an order to evacuate – is that paid time?